 She is also the author of the children’s books Woke: A Young Poet’s Call to Justice (Roaring Brook Press, 2020); Black Girl Magic (Roaring Brook Press, 2018); and Woke Baby (Roaring Brook Press, 2018).
 In addition, she is the editor of His Rib: Stories, Poems & Essays by HER (Penmanship Books, 2007).

 Browne is the founder and publisher of Penmanship Books, which she created “as the answer to the performance poet’s publishing problem.”
 An award-winning performance poet, she is also active in the spoken word community.
 She has released five LPs of her work and has served as the poetry program director and Friday Night Slam curator for the Nuyorican Poets Café.

 Browne has received fellowships from the Arts for Justice Fund, Air Serenbe, Cave Canem, Mellon Research, Rauschenberg, and Poets House, among other honors and awards.
 She is the Executive Director of Bowery Poetry Club, Artistic Director of Urban Word NYC, and Poetry Coordinator at St. Francis College.
 She is also the founder of Woke Baby Book Fair and is completing her first book of essays on mass incarceration, investigating its impact on women and children.
-Browne will curate a special series of Poem-a-Day from July 20–July 31, 2020, and lives in Brooklyn, NY.
+Browne will curate a special series of Poem-a-Day from July 20–July 31, 2020, and lives in Brooklyn, New York.